nihar004/Game/README.md

-Sure!
-Here's a README template based on your project:

----

 # Timer Challenge Game

 This project is a simple timer challenge game built with React.
 It allows users to start a timer and attempt to stop it before time runs out.
 The project includes a `TimerChallenge` component that handles the game logic and displays the results in a modal once the time expires.